 People with the following medical conditions are at greater risk of severe flu:

-The Australian Technical Advisory Group on Immunisation (ATAGI) advice for immunisation providers regarding the administration of seasonal influenza vaccines in 2017 includes further information on at-risk groups.
+2022 Australian Technical Advisory Group on Immunisation (ATAGI) advice on seasonal flu vaccines for further advice on at-risk groups.

-All people in the above medically at-risk groups are strongly recommended to have an annual flu shot which is provided free for them under the National Immunisation Program.
+All people with a medically at-risk condition are strongly recommended to have an flu shot, which is provided free under the National Immunisation Program.

-To access a free flu shot they should make an appointment with your their GP.
-Flu shots are also now available from many pharmacies but these are not provided for free.
+To access a free flu shot, make an appointment with your your GP or Aboriginal Medical Service.
+Flu shots are also available from many pharmacies but these will not be free.

-A range of influenza resources are available either to download or order through the Better Health Centre.
-Please see our Influenza resources page.
+influenza resources are available to download or order through the Better Health Centre.

 Poster: Flu and COVID-19 can be serious illnesses - especially if you have other conditions